Overnight deposits growth is still strong

-After taking into account monetary assets and liabilities vis-à-vis other monetary union members, the growth rate of the French component of the M3 aggregate stabilizes at a high level (+ 10.1 % in March and April).
+After taking into account monetary assets and liabilities vis-à-vis other euro area members, the growth in the French component of aggregate M3 is almost stable in April 2021 (+ 12.3 % year-on-year, down from + 12.4 % in March and + 15.5 % in February 2021).

 France : monetary resources of Monetary Financial Institutions